atom-deps/genoci/README.md

 source path on the host and the relative dest path in the container, or a yaml list of such pairs.
 1. 'install' means install a .rpm or .deb package.
+1. 'entrypoint' sets a default command for the application container to run.
 1. 'pre' and 'post' are hooks which run before an after the actions.
 I've used this for instance to mount an /etc/resolv.conf.

 ## Dependencies:

-This requires umoci and will likely require skopeo, depending on where we cut off the workflow.
+This requires umoci and python-yaml.

 ## Use with lpack